 Sufjan Stevens assigned himself a project.
 A big project.
 A project as big as the United States is big.
-That's right – he wants to write an album about each of the fifty states.
-He hasn't gotten very far yet (two down, 48 to go), but that's probably because he's so meticulous about everything he does.
+That's right: He wants to write an album about each of the 50 states.
+He hasn't gotten very far yet, but that's probably because he's so meticulous about everything he does.

 |Label||Asthmatic Kitty Records|